SamTheTechi/SamTheTechi/README.md

-- 👋 Hi, I’m Rustacean 🦀 Sameer_gupta ✨
+- 👋 Hi, I’m rustacean 🦀 Sameer_gupta ✨
-- 🌱 Just an usual developer
+- 🌱 Just an usual cs major under_grad
-- 💞️ Looking Forward for Collabrtion
+- 💞️ Looking forward for collabrtion
-- 📫 Just drop message on Instagram
+- 📫 Just drop message on instagram
 - 💁🏻 He/Him ofc
-- ⚡ Fun fact: I'm an Otaku 🗾🎮
+- ⚡ Fun fact: I'm an otaku 🗾🎮

 <!---
 SamTheProBot/ArchMageSam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.